SPOFR District Map with Stations

 More About SPOFR

-Our members serve the area with training in Structural and Wildland firefighting, EMS with BLS Transport, hazmat response, and vehicle extrication.
-Our roster includes certified EMS personnel who provide primarily Basic life support response.
-All of our Firefighters are trained in advanced first aid and are CPR-qualified.
+Our members are trained in structural and wildland firefighting, EMS with BLS and ALS transport, hazardous materials response, and vehicle extrication.
+Our roster includes over 30 certified EMS personnel who provide basic life support (BLS) and advanced life support (ALS) response.
+Additionally, all our firefighters are trained in advanced first aid and CPR.

 SPOFR is part of the countywide fire and medical mutual aid agreement.